Hayaelshaweesh/thesis-software/README.md

 # Meta-Dataset Guided Technique Recommendation

-This repository contains the software developed as part of my MSc/PhD thesis.
+This repository contains the software developed as part of my MSc thesis.
 The system predicts the **top 5 most suitable imputation techniques** based on a given meta-dataset.

 ---